The Hagedorn--Hermite Correspondence: Canonical Commutation Relations and Ladder Operators

 \subsection{Transformations under the Heisenberg--Weyl and Metaplectic Operators}

-So far, besides specific examples such as Examples~\ref{ex:position-momentum_operators} and \ref{ex:harmonic_oscillator}, the set of operators $\hat{z} = (\hat{x}, \hat{p})$ has been an arbitrary set of $2d$ symmetric operators that satisfies the canonical commutation relations~\eqref{eq:CCR} on $\mathscr{S}(\R^{d})$.
-In what follows, we assume that $\hat{z} = (\hat{x}, \hat{p})$ is the standard position and momentum operators from Example~\ref{ex:position-momentum_operators} and derive and exploit further properties of the maps $\varrho$ and $\rho$ defined in Section~\ref{ssec:varrho_and_rho}.
-Specifically, it turns out that an operator of the form $\varrho(c;\hat{z})$ defined in \eqref{eq:varrho} transforms rather nicely under the Heisenberg--Weyl and metaplectic operators (see Appendix~\ref{sec:HW_and_Mp} for a brief review of these operators), and as a result, so does $\rho(\mathcal{X}; \hat{z})$ defined in \eqref{eq:rho}.
+It turns out that an operator of the form $\varrho(c;\hat{z})$ defined in \eqref{eq:varrho} transforms rather nicely under the Heisenberg--Weyl and metaplectic operators (see Appendix~\ref{sec:HW_and_Mp} for a brief review of these operators), and as a result, so does $\rho(\mathcal{X}; \hat{z})$ defined in \eqref{eq:rho}.

 Recall (see Section~\ref{ssec:HW_operator}) that the Heisenberg--Weyl operator~\eqref{eq:That} transforms the standard position and momentum operators $\hat{z}$ as follows:

 Then it follows easily from the definition~\eqref{eq:varrho} of $\varrho$ that, for any $c \in \C^{2d}$ and $j \in \{1, \dots, 2d\}$, we also have